maxio-com/stoplight-platform-api-docs/docs/ecosystem/API-Code-Samples.md

 # API Code Samples

----
-layout: article
-title:  "API Code Samples"
-tags: ["Samples"]
-# Each heading will be a line in the TOC.
-toc: true
-# Lower numbers shown first
-weight: 999
----

 The following sample code has been contributed by our community of developers to help you get started with Chargify faster.
 The code they’ve given back to everyone represents a lot of time & work that you can benefit from as you implement Chargify with your app!

 If you have usage examples or code libraries in other languages, please let us know.